-Start your tour in iconic Manhattan before hopping the commuter ferry for a short ride across the East River to Brooklyn, with great views of the Brooklyn and Manhattan bridges.
+Start your tour in iconic Manhattan before hopping on the commuter ferry for a short ride across the East River to Brooklyn, enjoying great views of the Brooklyn and Manhattan bridges as we cruise.
 (Note that as the ferry leaves shortly after the tour starts, you must be on time.
 We recommend arriving at least 15 minutes early to the meeting point to ensure you don't miss boarding.)
-Land in Dumbo, named not for the elephant, but because it is “down under the Manhattan Bridge overpass.”
-Long home to shipping piers and industrial warehouses, this charming and historic neighborhood is now one of the most desirable in Brooklyn because of its access to the waterfront, breathtaking views and historic architecture.
+The DUMBO neighborhood is named not after the elephant, but because it's shorthand for “Down Under the Manhattan Bridge Overpass.”
+Long home to shipping piers and industrial warehouses, this charming and historic area is now one of the most desirable in Brooklyn because of its access to the waterfront, breathtaking views and historic architecture.

 Walk through Brooklyn Bridge Park, built largely on those old piers, to learn how the waterfront changed from a source of food to a thriving industrial area (where entrepreneurs did everything from process tobacco to create the first cardboard boxes), to an unsafe abandoned slum, and finally to what it is today: a beautiful park for recreation and home to modern businesses.
-Stop at Jane’s Carousel, from a 1920s amusement park.
-It was purchased by a local artist who restored it, and a glass-enclosed ride offers a view of modern Manhattan from a historic perch.
+Stop at Jane’s Carousel which was purchased by a local artist from a 1920s amusement park, who then restored it.
+A glass-enclosed ride offers a view of modern Manhattan from a historic perch.

 Pass under the Manhattan Bridge archway and into another part of the neighborhood to visit the Brooklyn Roasting Company.
-It is housed in an old building that was part of the historic Arbuckles’ Coffee company, whose roasted coffee was a favorite of cowboys for years.
+Housed in an old building that was part of the historic Arbuckles’ Coffee company, whose roasted coffee was a favorite of cowboys for years.
 Brooklyn Roasting has brought the coffee tradition back to the waterfront.
-Learn about their history and how it ties into the neighborhood’s past.
-Of course, sample some coffee, which is curated and blended from beans from all over the world.
+Learn about their history and how it ties into the neighborhood’s past. you'll have the chance to order some coffee, which is curated and blended from beans from all over the world.

-Head farther into Dumbo and learn about the growing startup and tech world in the neighborhood.
-Stop for a quick bite at a local spot like Bread & Spread, featuring chef-driven sandwiches.
+Head farther into Dumbo now and learn about the growing startup and tech world in the neighborhood.
+The art scene is still vibrant in DUMBO.
 Get an exclusive peek into an artist's studio where you will meet them, learn about their process, and see their latest works in progress.

-Finally, stop at the hidden gem Randolph Beer.
-Craft brewing is all the rage, but the Randolph goes it one better and serves its beer where it’s made.
-Learn about the growing craft beer scene in Brooklyn, and pull your own beer from the tap.
-(You can’t get much more local than that!)
-End the tour sipping your beer and reflecting on how far Brooklyn has come, yet how close it remains to its roots.
+Finally, we’ll end in front of one of our favourite hidden gems, Randolph Beer where guests can have lunch following the tour and a beer if they wish.
+Craft brewing is all the rage, but the Randolph goes one better and serves its beer where it’s made.
+Learn about the growing craft beer scene in Brooklyn.
+You can’t get much more local than that!

-Inclusions: Local English-speaking guide, pastry, coffee, gourmet sandwich, pour-your-own beer, ferry ticket.
+Inclusions: Local English-speaking guide, one pastry or a coffee, one ferry ticket.

 Dress standard: No special attire required.
 Dress comfortably and appropriate for the weather.